 A forensic necropsy is a step-by-step A forensic autopsy is a step-by-step postmortem examination of an animal’s body.
 The pathologist will evaluate the animal for injuries and disease.
 Samples of tissue and/or bodily fluids can be collected for additional testing including histopathology, microbiological studies, and toxicology.
 Forensic autopsies take several hours to complete.
 A report of examination findings will be compiled.

-What is the cost of a forensic autopsy?
+What is the cost of a forensic necropsy?

 The cost of the examination will depend on a variety of factors including type of animal submitted and what tests are requested.
 Please contact the laboratory and we would be happy to provide you with an estimate.

-What types of cases are submitted for a forensic autopsy?
+What types of cases are submitted for a forensic necropsy?

 There are many types of cases that can be submitted for examination.
 Examples of cases include:

-What are some of the services that the veterinary forensic pathology service can provide?
+What are some of the services that the forensic pathology service can provide?

-Forensic imaging studies including CT scans and digital radiography
+- Forensic imaging studies including computed tomography scan, digital radiography

-In addition to forensic autopsy services, we have access to internationally recognized forensic specialists at the Maples Center for Forensic Medicine including forensic entomologists, toxicologists, and DNA analysts whom can be consulted with regarding your case.
+In addition to forensic necropsy services, we have access to internationally recognized forensic specialists at the Maples Center for Forensic Medicine including forensic entomologists and DNA analysts whom can be consulted with regarding your case, if necessary.